 ENE is certainly not for everybody, but it can be a viable option for many Minnesota couples looking to gain a fresh start.
 Still, it’s worth seeking counsel from a trusted family attorney.
 Your lawyer can help you determine if ENE is appropriate for your situation — and how best to proceed.

 If you’d like to learn more about the early neutral evaluation process or other family law essentials in Minnesota, don’t be afraid to reach out.
-Contact the Brown Law Offices today for more information or to schedule a consultation.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. today for more information or to schedule a consultation.